LisaHackett97/HiddenIrishTravels/README.md

 	- Choose deploy using Github.
 Select your repo and click connect
 	- Under automatic deploy, choose master branch
 	- Click Enable automatic deploys. ***nb ensure config variables are set up before you do this)
-	- Ubder manual deploy section, select the branch to deploy
+	- Under manual deploy section, select the branch to deploy
 	- Click Deploy branch
 	- A message should be displayed once the app is successfully deployed
 	- Click view to launch app